ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 For more information about which other keywords you can use to configure your nodes in the schema file consult [Fields reference](https://biocypher.org/BioCypher/reference/schema-config/#fields-reference).

-TODO: [Edwin] explain a little bit about how to express the ontological backbone Biolink model +1 vote for this from Inga

 ##### Edges (relationships)